ReverseThatApp/ReverseThatApp.github.io/_posts/2020-03-15-by-pass-in-app-purchase-iOS-modify-local-configuration.md

 }
 ```

 Now guess what?
-This kind of server configuration (remote feature flags) will be used to apply in PATCHABLE app.
+This kind of server configuration (remote feature flags) will be used to applying in PATCHABLE app.
 The way it works is that there are bundles (Free and paid) that include cards content for each bundle (card ids).
 Needless to say what we can do is figure out how to modify `"include_album_item_ids"` array to contains all `"album_item_id"` to enjoy all premium contents as a free user.
 Let double confirm again those values like `"include_album_item_ids"`, `"charge_type"` or `"price_state"` ... will be used in code, search those string in Hopper Disassembler we can see its references.
 [![Search json fields in Hopper]({{ site.baseurl }}/images/wp-ios/hopper-search-charge-type.png)]({{ site.baseurl }}/images/wp-ios/hopper-search-charge-type.png){:target="_blank"} <br/>**Figure 4: Response fields are being used in app**<br/><br/>